Fast Path Planning for Autonomous Vehicle Parking with Safety-Guarantee using Hamilton-Jacobi Reachability: Introduction

 Optimization-based methods such as TrajOpt~\cite{schulman2014ootion}, CHOMP~\cite{zucker2013chomp}, LQR~\cite{lembono2021probabilistic} and MPC~\cite{dantec2021whole} based methods (aka.
 Trajectory optimization) formulate the motion planning problem as an optimal control problem that contains the objective function and various constraints.
-The problem can be solved directly by gradient-based iterative methods or reformulated as a numerical optimization problem solved by general solvers (e.g., Gurobi, Cplex, IPOPT)~\cite{kondak2001computation}.
-While optimization-based approaches own the advantages that they can yield very smooth and good results sometimes and even handle user-defined nonlinear constraints, the quality of the results is strongly related and sensitive to the initial guess~\cite{lembono2020memory}.
-If it is far from the optimal solution, the result will be inferior and converge slowly, let alone optimize from scratch.
-On the other hand, if the gradient information provides no efficient and useful guidance, convergence might be impossible.
-In \cite{leu2022autonomous}, an improved A-search guided tree (i-AGT \cite{wang2019improved}) is used to provide a reference path, but the low update frequency leads to limited coordination with dynamic obstacles.
+The problem can be solved directly by gradient-based iterative methods or reformulated as a numerical optimization problem solved by general solvers~\cite{kondak2001computation} (e.g., Gurobi, Cplex, IPOPT).
+Early work~\cite{li2015unified} formulated the parking problem as an optimization and solved it by the IPOPT solver.
+While optimization-based approaches own the advantages that they can yield very smooth and good results sometimes and handle user-defined nonlinear constraints, the quality of the results is strongly related and sensitive to the initial guess~\cite{lembono2020memory}.
+In work~\cite{qiu2021hierarchical}, the authors employed the Gauss pseudo-spectral method to solve an optimization problem, generating a parking reference path to the MPC controller.
+Work~\cite{li2016time} also adopts the strategy of using an optimization-based method to provide the initial guess to better solve the parking problem.
+An offline dataset is built by sequentially solving an optimization problem for online receding horizon control.
 In \cite{zips2016optimisation}, rather than providing an initial guess, the author carries out an optimization strategy when the car is near the parking spot to make the optimization problem solvable.
+Graph-based methods can also be used to provide an initial guess for efficient optimization~\cite{wang2024hierarchical}.